- Complete a bachelor’s degree in a behavioral, social science, psychology, or another field

 A few ways Grief counselors serve their clients are:

-- participating in community support groups as well as within individual sessions.
+- Participating in community support groups as well as within individual sessions.

-- introducing clients to coping mechanisms.
+- Introducing clients to coping mechanisms.

 Here are 6 steps to become a grief counselor